Type Reference

 FastInterpolations.QuadraticSeriesInterpolantType

-QuadraticSeriesInterpolant{Tg, Tv, P, X}
+QuadraticSeriesInterpolant{Tg, Tv, E, P, X}

 Multi-series quadratic spline interpolant with unified matrix storage and SIMD optimization.
 Shares a single x-grid across N y-series for efficient batch evaluation.